 Although it is meant only for comparison purposes, the ER number is still a good indicator of the effect windows will have on your annual heating costs.
 The lower the number, the more heat is lost and the harder the heating system has to work in colder weather.

-In order to be considered efficient in Winnipeg, windows must have a minimum ER number of 29 and a maximum U-Factor of 1.40
+And to be considered efficient in Winnipeg, windows must have a minimum ER number of 34 and a maximum U-Factor of 1.40

 Importance of correct window installation